bubanjan/real-estate-solution/README.md

 - ✅ Handles JWT login via HttpOnly cookies (secure session management)
 - ✅ Images upload with check of size and file type, in create and edit modal
 - ✅ Images are visible as image gallery in estate detail view
+- ✅ Images can be deleted in image gallery in estate detail view
 - ✅ **Modal confirmation dialogs**

 ---

 ### 🚧 TODO · Not finished tasks, Work In Progress

-- [ ] Posibility to delete images for each estate, add multiple images at once in edit modal
-- [ ] Final UI/UX design polish (colors, photos, logo, backgrounds, dark/other theme, responsive layout for mobile phones, login menu as dropdown)
+- [ ] Final UI/UX design polish (responsive layout for mobile phones, login menu as dropdown)

 ---